Qualitative User Research & Design Methods

 Delving Deeper

 In short, reading is an individual and unique experience.
-With a more detailed understanding of students’ reading motivations, we chose to conduct Co-Design sessions as our first research method to explore students' individualized conceptions of social reading experiences.
+With a more detailed understanding of students’ reading motivations, we chose to conduct co-design sessions as our first research method to explore students' individualized conceptions of social reading experiences.

-Co-Design is a research method that harnesses the user’s creativity and experience to co-create initial prototypes and design ideations.
+Co-design is a research method that harnesses the user’s creativity and experience to co-create initial prototypes and design ideations.
 We did such via mood-boards to gain a holistic understanding of themes included in the individuals’ reading experience.
 With 9 participants, we facilitated empathy-building and co-created solutions during the design process.

 Contextual Interviews